Ashishcse-PY/Greeting/README.md

-This repositories is only for Learning purpose
+This repository is Asssignment pyhton project
 # Numerical & Greeting
 We have practice with some numerical operators Addition , Subtraction, Multiplication,Didvision